LionelDraghi/smk/docs/index.md

 1. First, get the sources

-   - Either donwload it on [the GitHub project page](https://github.com/LionelDraghi/smk)
+   - Either download it on [the GitHub project page](https://github.com/LionelDraghi/smk)

    - or directly with `git`:
      > `git clone https://github.com/LionelDraghi/smk.git`